Crack (album)

 Crack is the twelfth solo studio album by American rapper Z-Ro.
-It was released on September 16, 2008 via Rap-A-Lot Records, Warner Bros.
+It was released on September 16, 2008, via Rap-A-Lot Records, Warner Bros.
 Records and Asylum Records.
-Production was handled by Mr. Lee, Bigg Tyme, J. Moses, Cory Mo and Z-Ro himself.
-It features guest appearances from Lil' Keke, Mike D, Trae, Paul Wall and Slim Thug.
-The album chronicles the life story side of Z-Ro, like most of his albums.
-He stated that the streets would be hooked to the name of it.
-The chopped and screwed version of the album was done by Michael "5000" Watts and released on October 28, 2008.
+Production was handled by Mr. Lee, Bigg Tyme, J. Moses, Cory Mo, Tone Capone and Z-Ro himself.
+It features guest appearances from Lil' Keke, Mike D, Mýa, Paul Wall and Slim Thug.
+The album chronicles the experiences of Z-Ro, like most of his albums.
+A chopped and screwed remix of the album was done by Michael "5000" Watts and released on October 28, 2008.